 We decided to go to the security guys, whose job is to open and close a gate directly in front of the terminal’s departure area.
 It is possible for people with reduced mobility to park there for 30 minutes as I know from my own experience.
-I showed my disabled parking permit but this time the guards wouldn’t let us in.
-For what ever reason.
+I showed my disabled parking permit, but this time the guards wouldn’t let us in.
+For whatever reason.
 As I started to speak to one of the guards he did neither look at me nor was he listening to what I said.
-My friend was very angry.
+My friend was furious.
 Suddenly I felt so tired of those people’s ignorance and their “I don’t care”-attitude… The feeling of not being respected grew in my heart.
-(Update: Since 2017 it is no longer possible for disabled travellers to park directly in front of Terminal 1 and 2.)
+(Update: Since 2017 it is no longer possible for disabled travelers to park directly in front of Terminal 1 and 2.)

 Anyway… The clock was ticking, so my only concern was to get my flight.
-Too much time had already been waisted with our attempt to park.
+Too much time had already been wasted with our attempt to park.
 We stopped at another car park.
-Luckily a friendly passerby was willing to lift me out of the car into my wheelchair!
+Luckily a friendly and very well dressed man agreed to lift me out of the car into my wheelchair!
 His gesture of kindness made me immediately feel better.
 Thank you, dear stranger!
-Francy took me to the counter, I got my flight ticket and a service assistant accompanied me through the security check.
+Francy took me to the counter, I got my flight ticket, and a service assistant accompanied me through the security check.

 I boarded only 5 minutes before the flight was leaving.
 The Eurowings Crew was very welcoming, and they even upgraded me!
 Once when all doors were in flight, I finally took a deep breath and made myself comfortable.
 The plane took off and all the stress of the past one and a half hour was gone.
 I couldn’t wait to meet my German friend who I only knew through Facebook and Skype!
 A new adventure was up to come!